-The accuracy of national accounts estimates and their comparability across countries depend on timely revisions to data on GDP and its components.
-The frequency of revisions to GDP data varies: some countries revise numbers monthly, others quarterly or annually, and others less frequently.
-Such revisions are usually small and based on additional information received during the year.
-However, in some cases larger revisions are required because of new methodologies and changes to the base year.
-The new base year should represent normal operation of the economy—it should be a year without major shocks or distortions.
+The accuracy of national accounts estimates and their comparability across countries depend on timely revisions to GDP and its components.
+The frequency of revisions varies: some countries revise numbers each month, others quarterly or annually, and others less frequently.
+Such revisions are usually small and based on additional information received throughout the year.
+However, in some cases larger revisions are required to introduce new methodologies including changes to the reference year for constant price series.
+The new reference year should be representative of the normal operation of an economy, in other words, a year without major shocks or distortions.

 Comprehensive revisions to GDP and other national accounts estimates often result in upward adjustments as improved data sources increase coverage of the economy and as new weights for growing industries more accurately reflect their contributions.
 These revisions may cause breaks in series unless they are applied consistently to historical data.

 Current Practices for Incorporating Revisions in World Development Indicators